By Yakin Ouederni

 Social Protection in Egypt: Mitigating the Socioeconomic Effects of the COVID 19 Pandemic on Vulnerable Employment Revising policy to better protect Egypt’s informal workers

-The projects that look at responses to the current situation are set to be completed within six months, while the ones addressing post-pandemic issues have an execution plan that will take up to one year.
+The projects that look at responses to the current situation are set to be completed within six months, while the ones addressing post-pandemic issues have an execution plan of up to one year.

 “We fulfill our mission through teaching, research and community service,” Adris said.
 “The 10 COVID-19 projects are essentially a way by which AUC fulfills its mission as a higher education institution at a time of crisis.”